Akshidhan/results-summary-component-main/README.md

 ### What I learned

-I properly learnt how to use flexbox to layout the components in a website.
-Also got to know that you can individually control the border radius of each corners.
+I properly learned how to use Flexbox to layout the components in a website.
+I also got to know that you can individually control the border radius of each corner.

 ```css
 .flexbox{